 Prerequisite for this course: TR1001.
-Planned frequency of offerings: TBD

-Modern atheism has posed a fundamental challenge to Christian theology by calling into question its underlying premise of the reality of God.
-This seminar will examine in depth varieties of modernatheism from the eighteenth century to the present day as well as consider various 'radical theologies' that have been developed in response and in which the question of what 'God' means is thought through anew.
+Planned frequency of offerings: TBD from the eighteenth century to the present day as well as consider various 'radical theologies' that have been developed in response and in which the question of what 'God' means is thought through anew.